-\ Mr. Atul Kumar Shukla was appointed as a member of the Committee on 12 February, 2016.
-Ms. Gita G. Bade - Company Secretary acts as Secretary to the Committee.
+^{} Mr. Atul Kumar Shukla was appointed as a member of the Committee on 12 February, 2016.

 4. COMPANY POLICIES

 The Board of Directors has approved and adopted the following policies:

 i.
 Policy on Related Party Transactions

 Pursuant to Clause 49 of the Listing Agreement and upon recommendation by the Audit Committee, the Board of Directors, at its meeting held on 21st August, 2014, approved and adopted the Policy on Related Party Transactions.
 This Policy can be viewed on the Company's website viz. www.gammonindia.com in the "Investors" Section.